MicrosoftDocs/mixed-reality/mixed-reality-docs/comfort.md

 ## Text legibility

-Optimal text legibility can help reduce eye strain and maintain user comfort, especially in applications or scenarios that require users to read while in an HMD.
-Text legibility depends on a variety of factors including various display properties (for example, pixel density, brightness, contrast), lens properties (for example, chromatic aberration), and text/font properties (for example, the specific font characteristics like weight, spacing, serifs, etc., color of font, color of background).
+Optimal text legibility can help reduce eye strain and maintain user comfort, especially in applications or scenarios that require users to read while using an HMD.
+Text legibility depends on a variety of factors including:
+* Display properties such as pixel density, brightness, and contrast.
+* Lens properties like chromatic aberration
+* Text/font properties such as weight, spacing, serifs, and font/background color.

-In general, we recommend testing specific applications for legibility and making font sizes as large as is feasible for a comfortable experience.
-Below we offer general guidance as a starting point for development.
-Note that all font sizes are reported in degrees of [visual angle](https://en.wikipedia.org/wiki/Visual_angle) rather than specific physical sizes, which provides guidance for any distance within the zone of optimal hologram placement because it accounts for both the size of the text and the distance it appears to the viewer.

-See [Typography](typography.md) and [Text in Unity](text-in-unity.md) pages for more detailed guidelines.
+In general, we recommend testing specific applications for legibility and making font sizes as large as possible for a comfortable experience.
+You can find more detailed guidance for holographic and immersive devices in our [Typography](typography.md) and [Text in Unity](text-in-unity.md) pages.

-### Guidance for holographic devices

-For holographic devices, rendering black/dark text on a white/light background provides the most consistent contrast ratio because the background will occlude interference from the real-world behind the rendering.
-Rendering white/light text on a black/dark background allows more of real-world environment to show through, which may interfere with text legibility.

-#### HoloLens (1st gen)

-The minimum legible font size (measuring from font baseline to ascender) is approximately 0.35° and a comfortable font size is at least approximately 0.5° for reading content presented at a distance of 2m to the user.

-#### HoloLens 2

-The minimum legible font size (measuring from font baseline to ascender) is at least approximately:
-   - 0.4°-0.5° at 45cm (direct manipulation distance)
-   - 0.35°-0.4° at 2.0m

-The comfortably legible font size (measuring from font baseline to ascender) is at least approximately:
-   - 0.65°-0.8° at 45cm (direct manipulation distance)
-   - 0.6°-0.75° at 2.0m

-Note that font sizes need to be slightly larger for text at direct manipulation distances because of the vergence-accommodation conflict described above (users' eyes are accommodating at a distance of 2.0m on the HoloLens display, so content rendered at, e.g., 45cm may appear more blurry to users).

-### Guidance for immersive devices

-Immersive devices generally have higher contrast ratios due to the complete occlusion of the outside environment, but may have lower effective pixel density in part because of the magnification of the lenses in front of the displays.

-For Windows Mixed Reality immersive HMDs, the minimum legible vertical font size (measuring from font baseline to ascender) is approximately 0.7-0.9° and a comfortable vertical font size is approximately 1.0° for reading content presented at a distance of 2m to the user.

 ## Gaze direction